A boy who fell through ice, a woman who lost power: 47 deaths tied to winter storms — and counting

 The Post’s data includes deaths confirmed or suspected to be linked to the weather and its attendant hardships, and the true number is undoubtedly higher than what is known so far.
 Some first responders worry about what they’ll find in their next week’s worth of wellness checks.

-In Taylor County, Tex., Sheriff Ricky Bishop said his officers have been checking on residents for days, delivering food and water, and following up with them later to make sure they’re all right.
+In Taylor County, Tex., Sheriff Ricky Bishop said his officers have been checking on residents for days, delivering food and water and following up with them later to make sure they’re all right.
 Already, they’ve found three people dead.

 “There’s definitely that possibility that over the next week or two we could find some more that we don’t know about right now,” Bishop said.

 The identities of most victims still aren’t known.
-Authorities have confirmed the ages of fewer than half, but of those, 18 were age 50 or older and five were 85 and up.
+Authorities have confirmed the ages of fewer than half, but of those, 18 were 50 or older and five were 85 and older.
 Seven states have at least one confirmed death.

 Where the weather is coldest, some have resorted to risky, last-ditch attempts to keep warm, using gas grills indoors or running cars inside closed garages.
 At least five people have died of carbon monoxide poisoning.